Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 getThd [1, 2, 3]  // 3
 ```

-However, all three functions will result in a run-time error if it is invoked with a list which does not have exactly three elements.
+However, they will result in a run-time error if it is invoked with a list which does not have exactly three elements.

 ```
 // Language: Clean

 getFst [1]          // NOT OK :(
 getSnd [1, 2]       // NOT OK :(
-getThd [1, 2, 3, 4] // NOT OK :(
+getThd [4, 3, 2, 1] // NOT OK :(
 ```

-To remedy this issue, an addition de-structuring element should be introduce.
+To remedy this issue, an addition element should be introduce.

 ```
 // Language: Clean